TheCharlatan/thecharlatan.github.io/_posts/2020-05-12-COLDCARD-Supply-Chain.md

 ---
 layout: post
-title: A practical supply chain attack on the COLDCARD
+title: A practical supply chain attack on the Coldcard
 image: /images/dev-warning.png
 ---

-*TLDR: The COLDCARD does a factory reset when an existing PIN is changed to an empty PIN , contrary to COLDCARD's claims that a factory reset is impossible.
+*TLDR: The Coldcard does a factory reset when an existing PIN is changed to an empty PIN , contrary to Coldcard's claims that a factory reset is impossible.
 This can be used to distribute tampered devices without much effort.
-COLDCARD has not patched the issue to date.*
+Coldcard has not patched the issue to date.*

 ### Preface

-The COLDCARD hardware wallet has a dual chip architecture, where some of the entropy used to generate keys and the PIN used by the user to authenticate is stored on a secure chip (an atecc608a), while the actual signing, transaction logic and i/o is done on a general purpose MCU (STM32L496RG).
+The Coldcard hardware wallet has a dual chip architecture, where some of the entropy used to generate keys and the PIN used by the user to authenticate is stored on a secure chip (an atecc608a), while the actual signing, transaction logic and i/o is done on a general purpose MCU (STM32L496RG).

-I recently read that the COLDCARD allows loading firmware that was not officially signed by the wallet's developers.
+I recently read that the Coldcard allows loading firmware that was not officially signed by the wallet's developers.
 This is intended by them and even one of their advertised features.
 On their website coldcardwallet.com they
 state: